Tuesday, December 29, 2009

 METHOD 1 – My preferred method

-e the rolls in a pan and, after they're out of the oven, you drizzle on some melted butter infused with garlic and a little parmesan cheese.
+In this method, you bake the rolls in a pan and, after they're out of the oven, you drizzle on some melted butter infused with garlic and a little parmesan cheese.
 Here is what you can expect with this method:

-of the rolls will brown nicely but will not get butter-soaked like in Method #2.
+1) The bottoms of the rolls will brown nicely but will not get butter-soaked like in Method #2.

 2) This method is better for those who do not like an intense garlic flavor.
 Not only is the garlic less pungent, you can control how much garlic goes on each roll.

-family members can control how much butter to add to each roll.
+3) Your guests or family members can control how much butter to add to each roll.
 This is especially nice for those who are watching their calories or fat intake.

 4) I think this method has a better presentation for formal occasions.